Azure/azure-powershell/src/Resources/Resources/help/Remove-AzTag.md

              Status   Normal
 ```

-This command deletes the entire set of tags on the resource with {resourceId}.
+This command deletes the entire set of tags on the resource with resourceId.
 It returns the deleted oject when passing in "-PassThru".

 ## PARAMETERS